rehierl/metalsmith-doctoc-cheerio/readme.md

 Note that if a hRange value is given, it will override hMin, hMax and hSelector.
 And if hRange is omitted, but hMin and/or hMax are given, they will override hSelector.
 So only one of those (hRange, hMin/hMax or hSelector) should be used.

+Note that tag selection via hSelector is case-sensitive!
+If a document contains h2 and H2 tags, then hSelector must reflect this, or some headings will be ignored.
+If a hSelector is generated (from hRange, hMin, hMax), it will contain lowercase and uppercase tags.

 ### Range/Selector for options